Frequently Asked Questions

 Q: What are the benefits for Chile for hosting the GMT?

 A: The GMT will be located on the top of Las Campanas, the mountain that gives the name to the Las Campanas Observatory.
 In 1971 the first of the telescopes owned and operated by Carnegie Institution was opened to Carnegie astronomers and the Chilean community.
 Since then a number of smaller telescopes have operated at Las Campanas, making it one of the premier observatories on the planet.
-By the agreement with the University of Chile, all telescopes on Las Campanas, including the GMT, devote 10% of the observing time to professional astronomers working at Chilean institutions.
+By the agreement with the University of Chile, all telescopes on Las Campanas, including the GMT, are available to professional astronomers working at Chilean institutions.
+A comprehensive article discussing the benefits of astronomy to the economy of Chile is available from the AAAS Center for Science Diplomacy.

 Q: Are you working with the Chilean government?